domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 }

 ```
-Let's take a quick look at essential building blocks for a SYCL program:
+This program cover's everything from host to device.
+Let's break it down to the essential build blocks of a SYCL application:
 * **Header Files Inclusion**:
 ```C++
 #include <CL/sycl.hpp>